paulrobustelli/Force-Fields/README.md

 These parameters can be compared against

-Robutselli_Lab_ForceFields/Desmond

-a99SBdisp_viparr-ff/
+Robutselli_Lab_ForceFields/Desmond/a99SBdisp_viparr-ff/

 aa.amber.ff99SB-disp  ions.charmm22  water.tip4pd-1.6

 These a99SBdisp parameters were taken from the public viparr-ff repository
 https://github.com/DEShawResearch/viparr-ffpublic

 ##### DES-amber Notes   ######
-The gromacs implementations of des-amber.ff and des-amber-SF1.0.ff contain their own ion parameters and tip4p-D wtaer parameters and can be compared to:
+The gromacs implementations of des-amber.ff and des-amber-SF1.0.ff contain their own ion parameters and TIP4P-D water parameters and can be compared to:

 Robustelli_Lab_ForceFields/Desmond/